In this comprehensive guide, I’ll break down all Mazda 6 generations, unraveling the best Mazda 6 years to buy and the worst Mazda to avoid.

 The Best Years: 2013

-The 2013 Mazda 6 also introduced the i-ELOOP regenerative braking system in higher trims, a first for the segment, enhancing fuel efficiency.
+The 2013 model also introduced i-ELOOP – a regenerative braking system that was a pioneering for the segment.
+Innovative, right?

-Trim levels ranged from the well-equipped Sport to the luxurious Grand Touring, featuring advancements like a TomTom-based navigation system, Bose sound system, and safety enhancements including blind-spot monitoring, rear cross-traffic alert, and a rearview camera.
+Trim levels ranged from the well-equipped Sport to the luxurious Grand Touring.
+High-end trims came packed with goodies like a TomTom navigation system, Bose sound, and safety tech like blind-spot monitoring.

 The Neutral Years: 2011, 2012